 Using a broker can help you maintain a good credit score by preventing unnecessary applications and potential rejections from multiple lenders.
 Brokers have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.

 Loan brokers often have different minimum loan amount requirements to the lenders themselves.
 Some credit unions and smaller banks will lend as little as $2,000 unsecured, whereas brokers typically won’t deal with less than $5,000.
 If you only need a small amount to avoid using a credit card then a broker isn’t suitable for you.

-How you can find a good broker
+How can you find a good broker